bill19691213-png/Data_Analysis_Loan_Risk/README.md

 Lenders need to grow loan volume without taking on excessive default risk.
 A segment can have a high default rate but still matter little if its volume is small.
 On the other hand, a moderately risky segment can damage the portfolio if it is large enough.

-The goal of this project is to identify the segments that create the greatest portfolio risk and translate those findings into practical lending recommendations.
+The goal of this project is to identify the segments（grades,loan terms,purpose,ext）that create the greatest portfolio risk and translate those findings into practical lending recommendations.

 ## Key Business Question